Azure-Samples/sap-odata-api-guide-copilot/README.md

 **New Way with AI**: Just say:

-- “Create a sales order from this email”
+- “Create a sales order from this email.”
-- “Turn this Teams conversation into a Purchase Requisition”
+- “Turn this Teams conversation into a Purchase Requisition.”

 The Power Automate flow:

-- Understands the API documentation using Azure Open AI
+- Understands the API documentation using Azure OpenAI.
-- Extracts relevant fields and creates the correct JSON payload using Azure Open AI
+- Extracts relevant fields and creates the correct JSON payload using Azure OpenAI.
-- Generates the correct OData URL
+- Generates the correct OData URL.
-- Calls your SAP system directly—no manual mapping needed
+- Calls your SAP system directly—no manual mapping needed.

 #### Quering SAP Data through natural language: